joaomelo/calystone/DEVELOPMENT.md

 Language or technology helpers that don't need to be aware of bussiness rules and don't need runtime state goes here.
 Utils only knows about utils and nothing else.

+Avoid creating utils.
+If a string function is needed in only one place, keep the function there.
+This make the need clear and the design simple.
+Utils should be a evolution of such features when they are cleary needed by multiple modules.

 # Design strategies

 ## Avoid uncertain use of complexity